JohnPreston/eucalyptus-network/README.md

 Role Name
 =========

-Configure the underlying network for Eucalyptus clodu
+Configure the underlying network for Eucalyptus cloud

+** *WARNING !!!* **
+*This role has to be used in the deployment of Eucalyptus cloud.
+This is not meant to be an angnostic network configuration role !*

 Requirements
 ------------